QUOTE from Dr Fung: (emphasis mine)

 Finally, at all times while you were fasting, please don’t be too perfectionistic or critical of yourself.
 It’s a habit and a lifestyle and it takes time to fully implement it in your life.

-Rule #1: If you don’t feel well, stop immediately.
+Rule #1: If I don’t feel well, stop immediately.
 There will be another day.

 Rule #2: Go at your own pace.
 This is not a race.